The Ausangate Trek

 A full multi-day hike of the Ausangate will be a 6-day itinerary.
 It is also possible to extend this trek with a visit to Machu Picchu.
 We can get into more of this a little late in the Itinerary section.

-One main detail that sets the Ausangate from something like the Inca trail is the option to ride a horse.
+One main detail that sets the Ausangate apart from something like the Inca trail is the option to ride a horse.

 There will be horses to carry camping equipment at all times, the difference is that you will be able to rent one to tide throughout the Ausangate trek due to the accessibility.